Contents

 Excessive Light.

-With their flat or angled positions, skylights gather dirt and debris at a higher rate than windows.
-If you rarely tidy your windows, you’ll require to clean up the skylight more frequently.
-Plus, mounting the roof is the only method to clean the beyond a skylight.
+With their flat or angled positions, skylights collect dirt and particles at a greater rate than windows.
+If you occasionally tidy your windows, you’ll require to clean the skylight more often.
+Plus, mounting the roof is the only method to clean up the beyond a skylight.

 Most standard-sized skylights cost $150 to $3,500.
 The larger the skylight, the higher the price.
-If your roof opening does not fit among the below sizes, anticipate to pay at least 25% more for the unit than the next-closest requirement choice on this list.
+If your roof opening doesn’t fit among the below sizes, anticipate to pay a minimum of 25% more for the unit than the next-closest requirement choice on this list.

 Size (Width by Height) Cost.